SannatKumar/Javascript_Basics/README.md.txt

 Can define multiple variable in a single line and separate with commas.
 Best practice is to define each variable in a single line.

-If we need variables that remains const then we use const.
+If we need variables that values remains constant then we use const.

+We have two different variables types.

+1) Primitve types

+String
+Number
+Boolean
+Undefined
+Null

+2) Reference types